SDB:CUPS and SANE Firewall settings

 Summary

-By default the SuSEfirewall2 prevents any network access via network interfaces which belong to the external zone but it lets any network traffic pass via network interfaces which belong to the internal zone.
+By default the firewall prevents any network access via network interfaces which belong to the external zone but it lets any network traffic pass via network interfaces which belong to the internal zone.

-Both CUPS and SANE provide network services that are designed for use in a LAN and not intended to be exposed to the Internet or other non-trusted networks.
+Both CUPS and SANE provide network services that are designed for use in a trusted internal network and not intended to be exposed to the public Internet or to other non-trusted networks.

-To use printers and scanners in a trusted internal network and have firewall protection against unwanted access from the Internet, set up the SuSEfirewall2 as follows:
+To use printers and scanners in a trusted internal network and have firewall protection against unwanted access from the Internet, set up the firewall as follows:

 Do not open the CUPS IPP port 631 or the sane-port 6566 or any other port for the external zone.